vinkla/wordplate/README.md

 ## FAQ

 <details>
-<summary><strong>Can I add custom WordPress constants to the environment file?</strong></summary>
+<summary><strong>Can I add WordPress constants to the environment file?</strong></summary>

-This is possible by updating the `wp-config.php` file after the WordPlate application have been created.
+This is possible by updating the `public/wp-config.php` file after the WordPlate application have been created.

 ```diff
 $application->run();